Connecting to Systems (Vehicles)

 }

-) is to the standard PX4 UDP port for off-board APIs (14540).
-This is the normal/most common way for offboard APIs to connect to PX4 over WiFi.
+) is the standard PX4 UDP port for off-board APIs (14540) used with SITL.
 The standard way to talk to a ground station (e.g. QGC is on port 14550).

 Behave like a client